A+

 Is Bristol Affordable?

-Wondering if Bristol is affordable?
-It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
-The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Bristol, for example, the median home price is 26.5% lower than what folks pay nationally, and monthly rent is 25.3% lower than the usual rates.
-Plus, income levels matter too, with Bristol boasting a median household income of $42,067, which is 24% lower than the national average.
+Is Bristol an affordable place to live?
+That's a valid question to ask when you're thinking about moving to a new city.
+After all, how much it costs to live somewhere can be a huge factor in your decision.
+Affordability can be broken down into 3 common categories.
+The cost of living index (we talked about it earlier), housing expenses and income levels all play a big role in figuring out if a place is affordable.
+For instance, in Bristol, the median home price is 23.5% lower than what most folks pay across the country, and monthly rent prices are 25.9% lower than the usual rates.
+Income levels in Bristol come in at $61,633, which is 24.2% lower than the national average.

 What Factors can Influence the Cost of Living in Bristol?

 Taxes: Areas with higher taxes, including sales taxes and income taxes, can contribute to a higher cost of living.
-Paying more tax for everyday goods and services like clothing and food will result in higher costs, as will paying a higher rate of income tax.
+Paying more tax for everyday household expenses like clothing and food will result in higher costs, as will paying a higher rate of income tax.
 The general sales tax rate in Bristol starts at 7% and the income tax rates start at 0%.

 Where is the Data From?